-The project is half way through and the practical AD work has moved into the pilot scale digesters (from the small scale 5L reactors to the 800L reactors).
-This provides an opportunity to assess operational practicalities and parameters, so that the process can be optimised as far as possible.
-Scalability of the process (seaweed storage and AD) will also be assessed.
-The environmental and social impact studies are under way and will be reporting throughout the remaining 15 months.
+As the project progressed the practical AD work moved into the pilot scale digesters (from the small scale 5L reactors to the 800L reactors).
+This provided an opportunity to assess operational practicalities and parameters, so that the process can be optimised as far as possible.
+Scalability of the process (seaweed storage and AD) was assessed.
+The environmental and social impact studies were reported throughout the remaining 15 months.

-The Crown Estate are organising and hosting a stakeholder workshop for early May.
-This is a meeting for interested third parties to come and hear about the project and to open discussions on the way forward, to take the project idea to demonstration scale.
-Thus far, the area most in need of further work is the farming and harvesting methodology.
+The Crown Estate are working with third parties to take the project idea to demonstration scale.
+The area most in need of further work is the farming and harvesting methodology.
 Currently, around the UK there are no large commercial scale seaweed farms, hence, there is no cost-effective means of harvesting at this scale.
 Technologies exist elsewhere, which we hope to bring to any demonstration project.
 Existing or new technology will need to reduce the cost of farming and in particular harvesting by an order of magnitude, to make this crop competitive with land-based crops grown for energy production.